 By taxi

 [edit]Hotels may provide a price list for cabs.
-Hotels will also offer (expensive) transport from airport to hotel, but it is much better to take a taxi.
-If you've booked with a travel agency, they will most likely provide you with transportation to and from the airport.
+Hotels will also offer (expensive) transport from airport to hotel, but it is much cheaper to take a taxi.

 By bus

-[edit]To find a connection, Moovit and Google Maps cover the city.
-Bus trips cost M$10 (Nov 2021) that you pay to the bus driver when you get in.
-For that fare you can go through the whole city on one bus.
-In the city buses you don't get change.
-If paying for two persons with a M$20 bill, you can fold it and push it through the coin slot inside the bus.
+[edit]Bus trips cost M$10 (Jan 2026), paid to the bus driver when you get in.
+Drivers can often make change from small bills.
+That fare covers one bus ride; there are no transfers.
 Make sure to keep the ticket you are provided by the driver in case an inspector gets on the bus, both for your sake and the driver's sake.

-You can only enter and exit at a bus stop, which are shown for example in Google Maps; additionally you can have a look where other people wait for the bus on the sidewalk.
+You can only enter and exit at a bus stop.
+Not all stops are marked; look where other people wait for the bus on the sidewalk.
 You need to flag down a bus in order to stop.
-Buses run quite frequently.
-Look for your travel location on the bus windshield.
 Buses at peak hours tend to get crowded and can get hot, so be ready for that.
 Some buses have air-conditioning.
 If you are a man, be ready to give up your seat to women if the bus becomes crowded.

-The buses are very reliable and quite handy to get to places like Pitillal (the rapidly growing suburb to the northeast) and Ixtapa (including the nearby U of Guadalajara campus with its gallery and crocodile farm).
+Buses run quite frequently, as often as every 5 minutes.
+They buses are quite handy to get to places like Pitillal (the rapidly growing suburb to the northeast) and Ixtapa (including the nearby U of Guadalajara campus with its gallery and crocodile farm).
 They are also useful for traveling from the hotel zone and marina area to the downtown or old town areas.
-Any bus marked "Centro" will pass through both.
-Buses marked Tunel will skip downtown and head directly to the old town/Zona Romantica via the tunnel bypass.

 By car